The Bankrate promise

 Unlike travel credit cards, which often reward cardholders with points or miles that have different values depending on how they are redeemed, cash back rewards have a fixed cash value.
+(You may want to compare the two before you choose.)
 Cardholders can redeem that cash back in the form of statement credits, online purchases and more.

 Let’s take a closer look at the different types of cash back cards and see what you need to know before choosing a cash back credit card.